smaht-dac/submitr/docs/source/windows_installation.rst

 For **Windows** users, some testing has been done ``smaht-submitr``, but honesly it has not been as thorough as for MacOS and Linux.
-Similarly for **Windows** installation process; these instructions here are provisional, not guaranteed, and are but one way of doing this;
+Similarly for the **Windows** installation process;
+these instructions here are provisional, not guaranteed, and are but one way of doing this;
 but this should help you get started if you are not very experienced.

 Installation
 ============

-This assumes you have Adminstrator privileges, and the you do not yet have Python installed.
+This assumes you have Adminstrator privileges, and that you do not yet have Python installed.
 Open a PowerShell and execute:

 .. code-block:: bash